 Long Term Fostering

 Many foster children need to be looked after under arrangements where the duration is indefinite and may last for years – sometimes up until adulthood.

 These longer placements are carefully planned and regularly reviewed with attention paid to continuing relationships with family members, where appropriate, as well as stability in the foster placement and developing permanence plans.

 Short term placements are for children who, for various reasons, need care for periods ranging from a couple of weeks to a couple of years.

 The intention of short-term placements is that the child or young person will return to their family, be bridged to adoption or a suitable long term foster placement, or supported through to independence (for older young people).

-Specialist placements are for children with certain needs, ranging from those with disabilities, to children who have come to the UK seeking asylum.
+We also offer a variety of placements and training to care for children with specialist needs, ranging from those with disabilities, to children who have come to the UK seeking asylum.